brinsley-ngasi/2021-ss-ambidextrousorganization/README.md

 Let's create a "coursework.md" file and work on our task.

-We can meet today to do that and devide our tasks accordingly.
+We can meet today to do that and divide our tasks accordingly.

+19.00 O'Clock wouldn't be bad.

+See you then.